rywible/wrela6/docs/design/ast-views-item-index-design.md

 - Preserve records for well-named declarations even if their body or signature is malformed.
 - Keep intrinsic catalog validation in diagnostics when possible.
+- Bounds-check ID lookups and return `undefined` for unknown numeric IDs.
-- Throw only for programmer errors that violate TypeScript-level invariants, such as asking `ItemIndex.item()` for an ID from another index if that is detectable.
+- Throw only for programmer errors that violate TypeScript-level invariants that can actually be detected at runtime.

+Opaque branded numeric IDs do not carry an index identity.
+This design does not attempt to detect an `ItemId` from another `ItemIndex`.

 The item index should not suppress parser diagnostics.
 A compiler driver should present lexer, parser, and item-index diagnostics together after sorting.